lupyanlab/lab-computer/README.md

-# Setting up a computer to run psychopy experiments
+# Setting up a computer to run behavioral experiments

-This repo contains information and instructions for running cognitive psychology experiments on macOS and Windows computers.
+This repo contains information and instructions for running cognitive psychology experiments on macOS, Windows, and Linux computers.

 ## Download this repo